geodeepak/Seismolive/What's-New-in-ObsPy-1.1.md

 Please import module 'obspy.io.mseed' instead.
 ```

-Well - with this release all these deprecations are active, meaning that code that raises these warnings will no longer work and you will have to act on the warnings.
+Well - with this release all these deprecations are active, meaning that code that with ObsPy 1.0.x shows these warnings will not work anymore with ObsPy 1.1.x and instead will raise an Exception.
+So if you did not adapt your code so far and kept ignoring these messages, you should do so now before updating to ObsPy 1.1.x, especially for programs that run scheduled background processing tasks.

 ---